 Some studies have shown that naltrexone can decrease pain in fibromyalgia.
 Fibromyalgia is thought to have a neuro-immune component, which may explain how naltrexone is helpful.

-In multiple sclerosis, there is some evidence that naltrexone can improve energy and quality of life,
+In multiple sclerosis, there is some evidence that it can improve energy and quality of life.

-There are some early indications of efficacy have been seen with use of naltrexone for Crohn’s disease, diabetic neuropathy, and chronic lower back pain, but there isn’t enough research yet to give a clear indication as to whether it actually works for these conditions.
+There are some early indications of efficacy in Crohn’s disease, diabetic neuropathy, and chronic lower back pain, but there isn’t enough research yet to give a clear indication as to whether it actually works for these conditions.